Tough c interview questions

 Now read it following manner:

-ptr is pointer to such function which first parameter is pointer to one dimensional array of size two which content int type data and second parameter is pointer to such function which parameter is void and return type is int data type and return type is void
+ptr is a pointer to a function where the first parameter is a pointer to a one-dimensional array of size two, containing int type data.
+The second parameter is a pointer to another function, which takes no parameters (void) and returns an int data type, and the overall function returns void.

 (4) How to read following pointer?